bcornec/nuage-ospdirector-wiki/OSP-Director-9-Integration.md

 Add network-environment.yaml file to /usr/share/openstack-tripleo-heat-templates/environments/
 The sample is provided in the "Sample Templates" section

 Nuage uses default linux bridge and linux bonds.
-For this to take effect, following network files are changed.
+For this to take effect, configuration changes need to be replicated to each of the node types that will be deployed, i.e. controller.yaml, compute.yaml etc. For these, the following network files are changed.
 ```
 /usr/share/openstack-tripleo-heat-templates/network/config/bond-with-vlans/controller.yaml
 ```